 BIS 505b, Introduction to Statistical Thinking II This continuation of BIS 505a covers multiple regression, analysis of variance, nonparametric tests, survival analysis, poisson regression, and logistic regression.
 The course concludes with a review of commonly used statistical methods.
 As in the first term, the Statistical Analysis Systems (SAS) software package is used for statistical analysis.
 Prerequisite: BIS 505a.
 D. Zelterman

-BIS 511b, GIS Applications in Epidemiology and Public Health The study of epidemiology often seeks to determine associations between exposure risk and disease that are spatially dependent.
+[BIS 511b, GIS Applications in Epidemiology and Public Health The study of epidemiology often seeks to determine associations between exposure risk and disease that are spatially dependent.
 Geographic information systems (GIS) are modern computer-based tools for the capture, storage, analysis, and display of spatial information.
-GIS technologies are just beginning to be used for public health planning and decision making.
+GIS technologies are just beginning to be used for public health planning and decision-making.
 Public health applications of GIS provide cost-effective methods for evaluation interventions and modeling future trends, and also provide a visual tool for data exploration.
 This class teaches the technical and design aspects of implementing a GIS project in public health and provides students with basic tools for using GIS.
 Examples are given to introduce a variety of applications in the field of epidemiology.
-T. Holford
+Not offered in 2017–2018]

 BIS 515c, Accelerated Biostatistics This intensive seven-week summer course provides a comprehensive introduction to the use of statistics in the fields of epidemiology, public health, and clinical research.
 Students gain experience conducting and interpreting a broad range of statistical analyses.
 Topics include descriptive statistics, rules of probability, probability distributions, parameter estimation, hypothesis testing, sample size estimation, analysis of variance, nonparametric tests, and linear regression.
 Through computer laboratory sessions, students become familiar with the SAS statistical software package.
 Course is worth 2 course units.
 Enrollment limited to students in the Advanced Professional M.P.H. and Accelerated M.B.A./M.P.H. programs.
 Auditors are not allowed.
 M. Ciarleglio

 BIS 525a and b, Seminar in Biostatistics and Journal Club The BIS departmental seminar fosters engagement with innovative statistical researchers outside Yale and exposes students to new ideas in statistical research that they may not encounter in their traditional course work.
 Topics discussed in seminar talks vary, but a major theme is statistical-methodological innovation in the service of public health.
 Although no credit or grade is awarded, satisfactory performance will be noted on the student’s transcript.
-J. Warren, M. Kane
+M. Kane, J. Warren

 BIS 540a, Fundamentals of Clinical Trials This course addresses issues related to the design, conduct, analysis, and interpretation of clinical trials.
 Topics include protocol development, examination and selection of appropriate experimental design, methods of randomization, sample size determination, appropriate methods of data analysis including time-to-event (possibly censored) data, non-inferiority studies, and interim monitoring and ethical issues.
 Prerequisites: BIS 505a or equivalent and second-year status.
 R. Makuch